hamxiaoz/10x-developer/javascript.md

     return _.isEmpty(str); // it's actually checking str.length
 }

-// Be carefule with _.isEmpty as it's checking length, so don't use it to check number _.isEmpty(10) === true;
+// Be careful with _.isEmpty as it's checking length, so don't use it to check number _.isEmpty(10) === true;